guacsec/guac-docs/guac-ontology.md

 - Software and its lineage

-With this, we are able to transform any informational query into one that involves the triple (artifacts, actors, actions).
+With this, we are able to transform any informational query into one that involves all three (artifacts, actors, actions).

 ## Mapping the three elements of supply chains to a universal graph